-- Cytisus 'Ardoinii' grows a humble five inches tall.
+- Cytisus 'Ardoinii' grows a humble 5 inches tall.
 This dwarf, prostrate alpine shrub plentifully blooms in yellow every spring.

-- Cytisus x kewensis reaches two feet tall and is ideal for rock gardens.
+- Cytisus x kewensis reaches 2 feet tall and is ideal for rock gardens.
 This wide, low-growing shrub displays pale yellow to creamy white flowers in spring.

-- Cytisus x praecox (Warminster Broom) grows to five feet tall offering pale yellow flowers in early May.
+- Cytisus x praecox (Warminster Broom) grows to 5 feet tall offering pale yellow flowers in early May.

-- Cytisus 'Burkwoodii' reaches between five and seven feet tall.
+- Cytisus 'Burkwoodii' reaches between 5 and 7 feet tall.
 It has crimson flowers in late spring.

-- Cytisus scoparius (common broom or Scotch broom) puts on a long show of yellow flowers on its five-foot-tall reach from May to June.
+- Cytisus scoparius (common broom) puts on a long show of yellow flowers on its 5-foot reach from May to June.
 Modern hybrids offer a wide range of colors.
-'Andreanus' has deep brown red and yellow flowers.
+'Andreanus' has deep brown-red and yellow flowers.
 'Cornish Cream' has ivory cream and yellow flowers.
 'Goldfinch' is crimson and yellow with pink and yellow wings.
 'Killiney Red' is a smaller, compact variety with red blooms.

 - Cytisus racemosus nana (dwarf yellow broom) has so many yellow flowers from spring to summer they nearly cover the whole plant.
-Good for creating a hedge in dry conditions, this 10-foot-tall plant is also known as hedge broom.
-The dwarf variety reaches about five feet tall and also grows well in containers.
+Good for creating a hedge in dry conditions, this 10-foot plant is also known as hedge broom.
+The dwarf variety reaches about 5 feet tall and also grows well in containers.

 Genista Plant Varieties